top of page

 Creativity

 Self is the natural conductor of the whole system including the body and psyche, so when we’re in ‘Self-leadership’, our parts are able to be in relationship with each other.
 This is the essence of what is cultivated in IFS therapy sessions: the deepening of a client's connection to Self and their parts to become more and more Self-led.
 This emphasis is different to traditional psychotherapeutic models where the relationship between therapist and client is the key to healing.
-This approach of IFS is a different orientation whereby the therapist a guide supporting inner connection to Self and parts.
+In IFS sessions the therapist is a guide supporting a client's inner connection to their Self and parts.

 Want to know more?

-I highly recommend this brilliant podcast episode with Richard Schwartz, creator of IFS on the Huberman Lab doing a live demo.
-There are also more videos on Youtube to explore if you are interested in uncovering more of what IFS is about including interviews with Aubrey Marcus, Gabor Maté and Alanis Morisette to name but a few.
+I highly recommend this brilliant podcast episode with Dr. Richard Schwartz, creator of IFS on the Huberman Lab.
+There are many more videos on YouTube to explore if you are interested in uncovering more of what IFS is about including interviews with Aubrey Marcus, Gabor Maté and Alanis Morisette to name but a few names touched by this work.

 bottom of page